 In addition to his position at CIIS, Dr. Vakoch is also the Director of Interstellar Message Composition at the SETI Institute, a nonprofit organization in Silicon Valley that conducts research and educational programs in astrobiology and the search for extraterrestrial intelligence (SETI).

-As a spokesperson on the cultural aspects of the SETI, he has been interviewed on radio and television shows on the BBC, NPR, ABC, The Learning Channel, The Discovery Channel, and many others.
+As a spokesperson on the cultural aspects of the SETI, he has been interviewed on radio and television shows on the BBC, NPR, ABC, The History Channel, The Discovery Channel, and many others.
 His work in SETI been featured in newspapers and magazines such as The New York Times, Nature, Science, New Scientist, and Der Spiegel.